 When someone is charged with a crime, they are absolutely entitled to put on a defense.
 Some defenses are better than others in any given case.
-However, there is always a defense, even if the defense is “I didn’t do it.”
+Having a generalized defense where the attorney challenges everything is sometimes referred to as throwing spaghetti on the wall.
+This is not effective.
+Jurors do not tend to believe in a defense lawyer who challenges everything in a given DWI case.
+Furthermore, this is exhausting not just for the jurors who have long since tuned out by closing arguments, but for everyone, including the judge.
+When the judge gets exhausted with a defense lawyer, it does not look good either.
+How the defense lawyer looks in the eyes of the jury can be very important, especially in close cases.
+Many cases that go to trial are close, and in these cases any little thing can push a verdict to not guilty or to guilty.
+And this obviously has huge ramifications for the client.
+Sometimes there does not seem like there is anything to challenge, but there is always a defense to be presented, even if the defense is “I didn’t do it.”
 The right to put on a criminal defense is a fundamental constitutional principle.
 It is an essential right that has its roots in the Due Process Clause, the Confrontation Clause, and the Right to Compulsory Process of the Bill of Rights of the United States Constitution.

 The Defense Must Fit the Case

 The defense must fit the case to be effective.
-If it is not tailored to the case, it will not work.
+As noted above, if it is not fitted to the case, it will not work.
+A good defense should be like a tailored suit, customized for the case.
+If this is done well, it will be compelling.
+If the defense is tailored to the case, it has a far better chance to be effective, and to get the not guilty verdict both the lawyer and the client desire.
 It will not be focused enough or specific enough.
 It will not be effective, and the jury will not get on board.
 The simplest defense is often the default defense of “I didn’t do it.”
 This can be an effective defense, of course.
 Sometimes.
 Many people have heard the presiding juror say the words “not guilty” when their lawyer uses this strategy.
 However, if a defense is going to work in any given case, it must arise naturally from the case.
 That is, it cannot strike a juror that the defense lawyer is throwing spaghetti at the wall.
 Jurors will see through this and they will tune out.
 This page discusses various defenses to DWI charges.
 While some aspects will show up over and over across many cases, the smart defense to a DWI case is uniquely crafted to the case.
 That means you need to call me and we need to go over your case to know how to build your defense that is tailored to your case.

 What Is an Affirmative Defense?